arthexis/Tome/Mysteries/Formulae/Summoning.md

 In addition to those, a ghost continues to have symapathy with its mortal remains.

 If the soul has already departed for the beyond, it can be summoned only at a Treshold to the Underworld.

+## Goetic Summoning

+The human mind contains countless, sometimes contradicting, threads of thoughts and points of view.
+A person may have an obsession, passion or vice that they revile, and yet cannot stop indulging.
+An Initiate can pinpoint one aspect of their own mind and summon it, creating a _Goetic Daemon_.

+The process is similar to a regular summoning, but the subject is yourself and you must change the first step use __Channelling__ to allow yourself to interact with your Goetias.

+Once a Goetia has been summoned, the Mage has the posibility of defeating or negotiating with it.
+This can allow the Mage to change themselves or control those aspects of their personality.
+These Daemons can also be used as entities to power items using __Animation__ magic.